 Inspired by a 1957 essay by John R. Schaefer, the Trail to Tomorrow is an interpretive and educational walk through several distinct forest types.
 A round-trip loop of 0.6 miles, Trail to Tomorrow leaves from the end of Tough End in the village of Grand Lake Stream (parking is available at the West Grand Lake Dam).
 Information about local ecology is displayed on several interpretive signs along the trail.
 Enjoy a quiet stroll above Grand Lake Stream, learning about the different flora and fauna of the Downeast Lakes Community Forest.

 A longtime favorite among locals, the Musquash Esker Trail is located on the north side of Milford Road, roughly 5.5 miles east of Grand Lake Stream.
+This ADA accessible trail welcomes wheelchairs and strollers.
 From the small parking area, travel along the former “Talmadge Road,” built along a glacial esker.
 After leaving the gravel pit at the start of the trail, the path winds through early successional hardwood, tamarack, and spruce forest.
-The 1.4 mile (2.8 round trip) trail ends at Big Musquash Stream, and offers gorgeous views of Amazon Mountain and more than 5,000 acres of pristine wetlands.
+The 1.4 mile (2.8 round-trip) trail ends at Big Musquash Stream and a viewing platform, offering gorgeous views of Amazon Mountain and more than 5,000 acres of pristine wetlands.